Andy Ruiz Jr.: Ruiz vs. Joshua

 On June 1, Ruiz defeated Joshua by technical knockout in the seventh-round, capturing the unified WBA (Super), IBF, WBO, and IBO titles.
-The first two rounds of the fight were relatively slow, with both men feeling each other out.
 In the third round, Joshua knocked Ruiz to the canvas, which was the first time Ruiz had suffered a knockdown in his career.
-Ruiz rose to his feet, seemingly unfazed by Joshua's power, and quickly continued to attack.
-Mere moments after having hit the canvas himself, Ruiz responded with a succession of heavy punches; despite hitting Ruiz with repeated jabs to the face, Joshua was caught off guard by a left hook to the temple which visibly staggered him, after which Ruiz knocked him down.
-Joshua was able to get back up, but did not respond as aggressively as Ruiz had, instead choosing to remain on the defensive.
-Just before the end of round three, Ruiz again managed to fell a disoriented Joshua after forcing him into a corner and unleashing a series of power punches.

-Rounds four through six consisted of minor exchanges between Ruiz and Joshua.
-In round seven, Ruiz knocked Joshua down once again with a short sequence of heavy blows.
-Joshua managed to get back on his feet again before being floored for a fourth and final time.
-Almost immediately after dropping to the canvas, Joshua spat out his mouthpiece before rising, turned away from the referee, and walked somewhat unsteadily back to his corner.
-Joshua then faced the referee with his arms resting on the ropes.
-Disoriented and hesitant to continue the match, Joshua's responses to questioning were deemed insufficient, resulting in the referee waving off the fight.
+Ruiz rose to his feet and continued to attack.
+Ruiz landed a left hook to Joshua's temple which visibly staggered him, after which Ruiz knocked him down.
+Just before the end of round three, Ruiz again knocked down Joshua after forcing him into a corner and unleashing a series of power punches.
+In round seven, Ruiz knocked Joshua down once again.
+Joshua managed to get back on his feet again before being floored for a fourth and final time, resulting in the referee waving off the fight.
 The referee subsequently awarded Ruiz a seventh-round technical knockout victory, making him the first Mexican-American and second Hispanic heavyweight champion in boxing history after John Ruiz (who has no relation to Andy Ruiz).
 At the time of stoppage, Ruiz was leading the fight 57–56 on two scorecards and Joshua was leading 57–56 on the other.
 It is considered to be one of the biggest upsets in the history of boxing.